MathildeBlock/BotanicalTreeReconstruction/README.md

     --visibility-threshold 0.5 \
     --combine or
 ```

+**Note:** The pipeline automatically selects the best COLMAP model (merged model if available, otherwise the largest reconstruction).

 ### ray_based_enhancement.py
 Enhance sparse COLMAP model by adding more points using ray-casting and voxel-based sampling.